nadeulab/IgCaller/README.md

 IgCaller only requires 1 CPU, and it usually takes around 5-10 minutes to characterize the complete IG/TCR of one tumor sample, including the analysis of oncogenic rearrangements and purity estimations.
 Execution time increases with sequencing coverage and number of potential rearrangements present in the sample.

 #### Tested on:
-IgCaller has been tested on a macOS (Ventura and Sonoma), Linux (Ubuntu-22.04.1), and HPC environment (Barcelona Supercomputing Center (BSC) - Nord4 cluster, SUSE Linux Enterpirse Server with python/3.6.1).
+IgCaller has been tested on macOS (Ventura and Sonoma), Linux (Ubuntu 22.04.1), and in an HPC environment (Barcelona Supercomputing Center (BSC), Nord4 cluster; SUSE Linux Enterprise Server with Python 3.6.1).

 #### Demo dataset:
 A demo dataset to test IgCaller is provided under the "Demo" folder.